Skip to main content

 1. Do not run pipelines with the same name and working dir in parallel.
 State synchronization will not work in that case.

-2. When running in multiple threads and using parallel normalize step , use spawn process start method.
+2. When running in multiple threads and using parallel normalize step, use the spawn process start method.

-3. If you created the Pipeline object in the worker thread and you use it from another (ie. main thread) call pipeline.activate() to inject the right context into current thread.
+3. If you created the Pipeline object in the worker thread and you use it from another (i.e., the main thread), call pipeline.activate() to inject the right context into the current thread.

 Resources extraction, fifo vs. round robin

-When extracting from resources, you have two options to determine what the order of queries to your resources are: round_robin and fifo.
+When extracting from resources, you have two options to determine the order of queries to your resources: round_robin and fifo.

-round_robin is the default option and will result in extraction of one item from the first resource, then one item from the second resource etc, doing as many rounds as necessary until all resources are fully extracted.
+round_robin is the default option and will result in the extraction of one item from the first resource, then one item from the second resource, etc., doing as many rounds as necessary until all resources are fully extracted.
 If you want to extract resources in parallel, you will need to keep round_robin.

 fifo is an option for sequential extraction.
 It will result in every resource being fully extracted until the resource generator is expired, or a configured limit is reached, then the next resource will be evaluated.
 Resources are extracted in the order that you added them to your source.